google/swift-jupyter/README.md

 ### Installation

 swift-jupyter requires a Swift toolchain with LLDB Python3 support.
 Currently, the only prebuilt toolchains with LLDB Python3 support are the [Swift for TensorFlow Ubuntu 18.04 Nightly Builds](https://github.com/tensorflow/swift/blob/master/Installation.md#pre-built-packages).
-Alternatively, you can build a toolchain from sources (see the next section for instructions).
+Alternatively, you can build a toolchain from sources (see the section below for instructions).

 Extract the Swift toolchain somewhere.